OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 If for any reason you need to restore your previous OpenNebula, follow these steps:

--  With OpenNebula |version| still installed, restore the DB backup using 'onedb restore -f'
+-  With OpenNebula |version| still installed, restore the DB backup using ``onedb restore -f``
 -  Uninstall OpenNebula |version|, and install again your previous version.
--  Copy back the backup of /etc/one you did to restore your configuration.
+-  Copy back the backup of ``/etc/one`` you did to restore your configuration.